CISecurity/ControlsAssessmentSpecification/control-12/control-12.7.rst

 * M4 = List of inappropriately configured IPS systems
 * M5 = List of network boundaries covered by at least one IPS system
 * M6 = List of network boundaries not covered by at least one IPS system
-* M7 = The number of IPS systems (count of M1)
+* M7 = Count of IPS systems (count of M1)
-* M8 = The number of network boundaries (count of M2)
+* M8 = Count of network boundaries (count of M2)
-* M9 = The number of appropriately configured IPS systems (count of M3)
+* M9 = Count of appropriately configured IPS systems (count of M3)
-* M10 = The number of inappropriately configured IPS systems (count of M4)
+* M10 = Count of inappropriately configured IPS systems (count of M4)
-* M11 = The number of network boundaries covered by at least one IPS system (count of M5)
+* M11 = Count of network boundaries covered by at least one IPS system (count of M5)
-* M12 = The number of network boundaries not covered by at least one IPS system (count of M6)
+* M12 = Count of network boundaries not covered by at least one IPS system (count of M6)

 Metrics
 -------